Skip to main content

 • Mitigations are agreed with enough time to influence delivery, not just document concern.

-• The business has a written record of the privacy decisions it made and why.
+• You have a written record of the privacy decisions you made and why.

 • Teams know what must change before the project can safely move forward.